 The DAC maintains a Register of Inspectors who carry out QIs in this diocese

-You can find further information on Quinquennial Inspections, and the CBC’s best practice note on QI Reports and Sustainability and Net Zero Carbon
+The CBC has prepared extensive guidance on Quinquennial Inspections which includes the CBC’s best practice note on QI Reports and Sustainability and Net Zero Carbon.

 Inspection fee